MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 > [!TIP]
 > To test in-app updates, you need to add **Mobile Center Distribute** to your application and distribute that using Mobile Center Distribute.

-1. Create your app in the Mobile Center Portal if you haven't done that already.
+1. Create your app in the Mobile Center Portal if you have not done that already.
 2. Create a new distribution group and name it so you can recognize that this is just meant for testing the in-app update feature.
 3. Add yourself (or all people who you want to include on your test of the in-app update feature).
 Use a new or throw-away email address for this, that was not used for that app on Mobile Center.
 This ensures that you have an experience that's close to the experience of your real testers.
 4. Create a new build of your app that includes **Mobile Center Distribute** and contains the setup logic as described below.